whalebone/helmcharts/README.md

 replicaset.apps/wb-resolver-5f5649c967   2         2         2       78m
 ```
 # Next steps
 The helm installation does NOT expose the resolver to the internet.
 This step is on the customer side.
-Below are examples of service, which will expose the resolver to the internet and assign external IP adress
+Below are examples of services (both must be applied), which will expose the resolver to the internet and assign external IP adress

 ```
 apiVersion: v1